 II.
 Responsibility - In accordance with North Carolina General Statute 159-30, the Director of Financial Services is designated as the Investment Officer of the City of Greenville.
 The Investment Officer will establish and maintain procedures for operation of the investment program which are consistent with this policy.
 The Director of Financial Services shall have the power to purchase, sell, and exchange securities on behalf of the City Council.
 In order to promote efficiency of investment duties and related activities, the Director of Financial Services may, at his/her option, designate one or more staff members to serve as investment staff and perform the functions of cash management and investing.
-Employees involved in these functions shall act in accordance with established written procedures and internal controls for the operation of the investment Staff will select and maintain risk management tools to provide analyses that inform and support the investment actions.
+Employees involved in these functions shall act in accordance with established written procedures and internal controls for the operation of the investment program consistent with this investment policy.
+The Director and Investment Staff will select and maintain risk management tools to provide analyses that inform and support the investment actions.
 The Director and Staff shall monitor and report material changes on all violations of guidelines to the Investment Committee.